 Antarctica is a land of superlatives—the world's coldest, windiest, highest, and driest landmass.
 It's also home base for a wide range of oceanographic research by VIMS faculty, staff, and students.
 As surprising as it may seem, much of this work has direct connections to our local waters.

-VIMS scientists Debbie Steinberg and Walker Smith are currently working down under, while Bob Diaz, Rob Hale, Mark Patterson, Walker Smith, Debbie Steinberg, Kam Tang, and others are studying Antarctica's coastal waters and marine life to help better understand, conserve, and manage the polar ecosystem—and to shed light on Virginia's possible climate-change future.
+VIMS scientists Debbie Steinberg and Walker Smith are currently working down under, while Bob Diaz, Rob Hale, Mark Patterson, and Kam Tang have previously conducted research in Antarctica.
+Their shared goal is study Antarctica's coastal waters and marine life to help better understand, conserve, and manage the polar ecosystem—and to shed light on Virginia's possible climate-change future.
 Their work is funded largely through the National Science Foundation's Office of Polar Programs.

 Recently, Smith, Tang, and their graduate students have collaborated to explore the biology of Phaeocystis antarctica, an important primary producer in the Ross Sea.
 Their studies, based at the U.S. McMurdo Research Station, showed how this organism's ability to quickly recover from months of total winter darkness and frigid water temperatures allow it to dominate the spring phytoplankton "bloom," a key event in the polar year.

 Recent Ph.D. graduate Heidi Geisz worked with late VIMS professor Rebecca Dickhut to take VIMS' Antarctic research another step up the polar food chain, studying the accumulation of persistent organic pollutants in Antarctic seabirds.
 Their work shows that DDT and its breakdown products persist within the tissues of Adélie penguins, three decades after use of the powerful pesticide was banned in most countries.
 They caution that accelerated melting of glacial ice due to global warming could lead to a further increase in contaminant input to Antarctica's coastal waters.